microbecode/zkhack/README.md

 Each step generates a Hyli blob transaction and starts generating a ZK proof for the action.
 The exact steps remain private, but the proof is verified by the Hyli and Horizen networks.

+You can monitor Hyli transactions and proofs at https://explorer.hyli.org/ (switch the network to localhost).

 ## Setup

 ### Run a Hyli node